-- · Fair value of common stock See section above. - Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
-The expected term for our stock options was calculated based on the weighted average vesting term of the awards and the contract period, or simplified method. - Expected volatility The Company lacks Company-specific historical and implied volatility information.
+- · Fair value of common stock. - Expected term The expected term represents the period that the equity-based awards are expected to be outstanding.
+The expected term for our stock options was calculated using the simplified method.

+- Expected volatility The Company lacks Company-specific historical and implied volatility information.
 Therefore, it estimates its expected stock volatility based on the historical volatility of a publicly traded set of peer companies and expects to continue to do so until it has adequate historical data regarding the volatility of its own traded stock. - Risk-free interest rate The risk-free interest rate is based on the U.S. Treasury yield in effect at the time of grant for zero-coupon U.S. Treasury notes with maturities approximately equal to the expected term of the awards. - Expected dividend The Company has never paid dividends on its common units or stock and has no plans to pay dividends on its common stock.
-Therefore, the expected dividend vield is zero.
+Therefore, the expected dividend yield is zero.